galacticcouncil/Basilisk-ui-old/README.md

 The data layer is provided by the [Apollo client](https://www.apollographql.com), containers are not aware of where the data comes from, they only define what data they're interested in.
 We use Apollo's [local resolvers](https://www.apollographql.com/docs/react/local-state/local-resolvers/) to provide the data that is being requested by containers via queries.

 Local resolver is a function that can be parametrized via a query, which returns (resolves) data for the given entity (e.g. Accounts).
-As far as separation of concerns goes in the data layer itself, the resolver should only parse our the query arguments and call subsequent functions that take care of the data fetching itself.
+As far as separation of concerns goes in the data layer itself, the resolver should only parse out the query arguments and call subsequent functions that take care of the data fetching itself.

 Fetching of data is facilitated by query resolvers, writing of data (both local and remote) is facilitated by mutation resolvers.